New Seasons Of ‘Batman’, ‘The Walking Dead’, And ‘The Wolf Among Us’ Are In The Works

 — Telltale Games @SDCC (@telltalegames) July 21, 2017

 Aptly named The Final Chapter, the story will once again focus on Clementine, who was first introduced in the series’ debut season.
-Having grown up since her original debut, the second season followed her as she tried to survive following the death of her guardian, while the third season saw Clementime finding a ‘family’.
-The fourth season is set to continue this trend, as Clementine will continue to explore what kind of person she wants to be, and who she wants to be with.
+Having grown up since her original debut, the second season followed her as she tried to survive following the death of her guardian, while the third season saw Clementime finding a ‘family.’
+The fourth season is set to continue this trend, as Clementine will continue to explore what kind of person she wants to be, and whom she wants to be with.
 The Walking Dead: The Final Chapter is slated to debut sometime in 2018.

 Our friends at @telltalegames just announced their next season of #TheWalkingDead will be the last one.
 Details: https://t.co/6SmWtfoqal pic.twitter.com/Zfvy0U5P2p